Holly with her boyfriend

 We continued across the parking lot and after a minute Holly

 said, "Well, they are all waiting for me."
-She began her own litany of
+She began

 the saints.
 Grandma Jeanne and Grandpa Hollis, Grandpa